taygumus/wp-docker-stack/README.md

 ## Extensibility

-The stack is intentionally focused on development and operational workflows, but its structure is designed to support future extensions.
+The stack is intentionally focused on development and operational workflows, while its structure is designed to support future extensions.

 Additional Docker Compose layers (e.g. production-specific overrides) can be introduced to adapt runtime configuration, persistence, and networking concerns